 Note - In addition to the standard terms and conditions of probation, optional terms and conditions of probation are assigned based on violations and fact patterns specific to individual cases.

-1. Suspension - Individual License As part of probation, Respondent is suspended from the practice of veterinary medicine for, beginning the effective date of this decisionDecision.
+1. Suspension - Individual License

+As part of probation, Respondent is suspended from the practice of veterinary medicine for

+, beginning the effective date of this decisionDecision.
 During saidthe suspension, Respondent shall not enter any veterinary hospital which is registered by the Board unless seeking treatment for one's own animal.
 Additionally, Respondent shall not manage, administer, or be a consultant to any veterinary hospital or veterinarian during the period of actual suspension and shall not engage in any veterinary-related service or activity.

-2. Suspension - Premises As part of probation, Premises License Number, issued to Respondent, is suspended for, beginning the effective date of this decisionDecision.
+2. Suspension - Premises

+As part of probation, Premises License Number, issued to Respondent , is suspended for, beginning the effective date of this decisionDecision.
 During saidthe period of suspension, said premises may not be used by any party for any act constituting the practice of veterinary medicine, surgery, dentistry, and/or the various branches thereof.

-3. Posted Notice of Suspension If suspension is ordered, Respondent shall post a notice of the Board's Order of Suspension, in a place clearly visible to the public.
+3. Posted Notice of Suspension

+If suspension is ordered, Respondent shall post a notice of the Board's Order of Suspension, in a place clearly visible to the public.
 The notice, provided by the Board, shall remain posted during the entire period of actual suspension.

+4. Limitation on Practice/Inspections

+(A) During probation, Respondent is prohibited from practicing (Type of practice).

+(B) During probation, Respondent is prohibited from the following:

+1. Ppracticing_veterinary medicine from a location or mobile veterinary practicethat which does not have a current premises permit issued by the Board; and

+5. Inspections

-4. Limitation on Practice/Inspections (A) During probation, Respondent is prohibited from practicing Inspections If Respondent is the owner or managing licensee of a veterinary practice premises, the following probationary conditions apply: (aA) The location or mobile veterinary practice must not only have shall hold a current premises permit issued by the Board, but must also be subject to and Respondent shall make the practice or location available for inspections by a Board representative to determine whether the location or veterinary practice meets minimum standards for a veterinary practice premises.
+2. If Respondent is the owner or managing licensee of a veterinary practicepremises, the following probationary conditions apply:

+(aA) The location or mobile veterinary practice must not only haveshall hold a current premises permit issued by the Board, but must also be subject to and Respondent shall make the practice or location available for inspections by a Board representative to determine whether the location or veterinary practice meets minimum standards for a veterinary practicepremises.
 The inspections will be conducted on an announced or unannounced basis and shall be held during normal business hours.
-The Board reserves the right to conduct these inspections on at least a quarterly basis during probation.
-Respondent shall pay the Board for the cost of each inspection, which is \$500.
-If the veterinary practice has two consecutive non-compliant inspections, Respondent shall surrender the Premises Permit within ninety (90) days from the date of the second-consecutive non-compliant inspection. (bB) As a condition precedent to any Peremises Permit issued to Respondent as owner or managing licensee, the location or mobile veterinary practice for which application is made shall be inspected by a Board representative to determine whether the location or mobile veterinary practice meets minimum standards for a veterinary practice premises.
+The Board reserves the right to conduct these inspections, which is \$500.
+If the veterinary practice has two consecutive non-compliant inspections, Respondent shall surrender the Premises Permit within ninety (90) days from the date of the secondconsecutive non-compliant inspection.

+(bB) As a condition precedent to any Ppremises Ppermit issued to Respondent as owner or managing licensee, the location or mobile veterinary practice for which application is made shall be inspected by a Board representative to determine whether the location or mobile veterinary practice meets minimum standards for a veterinary practicepremises.
 Respondent shall submit to the Board, along with any premises permit application, a \$500 inspection fee.